-We typically ship products within a few days of receiving an order and backlog is minimal.
+Customers typically receive desktop software electronically.
+However, when physical product is ordered, we typically ship the physical product within a few days of receiving an order and backlog is minimal.

 PRIVACY AND SECURITY OF CUSTOMER AND EMPLOYEE INFORMATION AND TRANSACTIONS